Tools and Resources

 The University of Guelph will not provide students with copies of transcripts from previous institutions unless you have transcripts from institutions outside of North America.
 For transcripts from outside of North America, we will accept copies of the final and official transcript if they are certified by your home department/school (ONLY if you are applying for the CIHR Doctoral, NSERC Doctoral, and/or SSHRC Doctoral).
 Please contact your department's Graduate Program Assistant for assistance.

 Ensure that transcripts are ordered from all other institutions early to allow time for delivery.
-This is especially important given the COVID-19 pandemic may impact transcript processing times at various institutions.
+This is especially important given the transcript processing times at various institutions.

 - Start preparing your application early!
 Know deadlines and applications requirements for each scholarship that you plan to apply.